heidid/heidid.github.io/project/edupad/index.md

 ## Project Overview
 In collaboration with HP, we explored the experiences of virtual elementary school classrooms to improve hands-on learning for teachers and students ages 5 to 8.
 I was primarily responsible for leading user research and prototyping the software component of our product.

 Through this project, I learned a lot about collaborating online; I had never done a design project completely remotely before.
 I learned to use some new methods, such as a weighted matrix, as a part of our process.
+If we had more time on this project, I would want to test our prototype with students in addition to teachers.

 ## Identifying Opportunities